Purdue announces growing presence in India at event with Sen. Young and Ambassador Garcetti

 Friday’s announcement is only the latest regarding Purdue and India.
 In May 2023, Purdue signed an agreement to become the flagship academic partner on semiconductors with the Indian government, fostering joint research and development, education, and talent development in this essential field.

-As part of Friday’s campus visit, Young and Garcetti toured the Birck Nanotechnology Center, which is home to Purdue semiconductor and microelectronics research and includes the 25,000-square-foot Scifres Nanofabrication Laboratory cleanroom — among the nation’s largest academic cleanrooms.
+As part of Friday’s campus visit, Young and Garcetti were hosted for lunch by Chiang at his residence, Westwood Manor, and then toured the Birck Nanotechnology Center, which is home to Purdue semiconductor manufacturing research and includes the 25,000-square-foot Scifres Nanofabrication Laboratory cleanroom — among the nation’s largest academic cleanrooms.

 About Purdue University